geekiam/website/static/posts/what-are-javascript-promises.md

 ---

 The single-threaded, event-loop based concurrency model of JavaScript, deals with processing of events using so-called *asynchronous non-blocking I/O model*.
-What this means is, that in Javascript JavaScript code is executed sequentially.
+What this means is, that in JavaScript code is executed sequentially.
 In order to prevent blocking the main thread on I/O-bound operations, JavaScript uses a callback mechanism where asynchronous operations specify a callback – the function to be executed when the result of an asynchronous operation is ready, while the code control flow continues executing.